jdpro/zf2-queueing-factory-module/README.md

 zf2-queueing-factory-module
 ===========================
-> This module only provides an abstract factory in order to give access to the queueing functionalities via zend framework 2 service manager.
+> This module only provides an factories in order to give access to the queueing functionalities via zend framework 2 service manager.
-> For now, it is limited to activemq.
+> For now, it is limited to Activemq.

 ## Installation